ankitaluthra1/gcsfs/docs/source/fuse.rst

 Furthermore:

-   - although mutation operations tentatively work, you should not at the moment depend on gcsfuse as a reliable system that won't loose your data.
+   - although mutation operations tentatively work, you should not at the moment depend on gcsfuse as a reliable system that won't lose your data.

    - permissions on GCS are complicated, so all files will be shown as fully-open 0o777, regardless of state.
 If a read fails, you likely don't have the right